crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added a new ``ThreadPools`` MXBean for JMX which exposes statistics of all used thread pools.

 - Changed the postgres wire protocol binary encoding format for ``timestamp`` columns to use the newer ``int64`` format.
 This will enable compatibility with clients like ``pgx``.